 IT administrators can securely deploy and manage mobile applications on company smartphones and tablets using Mobile Application Management (MAM).
 In contrast to Mobile Device Management (MDM), MAM’s primary task is to distribute and manage apps to employees, business partners, and customers without having to access their entire device.
-IT admins can control the delivery and policies of enterprise apps and organize them by category in-house app libraries.
+IT admins can control the delivery and policies of enterprise apps and organize them by category within in-house app libraries.

 The use of enterprise apps is rapidly growing with the increasing number of organizations transforming into mobile-first work environments.
 From deleting to installing and updating, whatever size enterprise you have, MAM is essential to ensure all mobile devices are running the right apps with the latest version in adherence to the company’s policies.

 MAM enables efficient remote app management so IT doesn’t have to be in possession of the device to troubleshoot it.
 The other benefits of MAM are a one-time setup and minimal IT admin intervention with no steps needed by the user.
 Here are all the important ways MAM can simplify the process of mobile app management for all types of enterprises.